List of Saturday Night Live guests: History

 The Five-Timers Club is the group of performers who have hosted SNL at least five times.
 SNL first mentioned the Club on December 8, 1990, when Tom Hanks said that it was his fifth appearance as host in his monologue:

 Believe it or not, this is the fifth Saturday Night Live I have been lucky enough to host.
 Now, the first time you do the show, you can't believe you're here.
 You just can't believe it.
 Your head buzzes with excitement.
 The second time you do the show, it means you were funny enough to be asked back – and you're pushing a movie.
 The third time you do the show, the second time didn't go so well, and you have something to prove to yourself.
 The fourth time you do the show, you're just blatantly pushing a movie.
 But the fifth time you do the show is the most special time of all, because you get this [holds up a card] ...a membership card in the Five-Timers Club.
 Come with me... [walks off the stage] I'm gonna give you a chance to look in on one of the most exclusive clubs in the world.

 After Hanks delivered his monologue, the show segued to a sketch set in a richly appointed private club, featuring Hanks and Five-Timers Steve Martin, Elliott Gould, and Paul Simon, who had actually only served as host four times.
 (Note: Simon has hosted only four times but has been included in multiple Five-Timers Club sketches because of his many other appearances as either a musical or special guest.)
 Then-writer Conan O'Brien appeared in a cameo as a doorman.

 Chevy Chase was the first former SNL cast member to both host the show and join the Five-Timers Club.
 This was subsequently done by Bill Murray, Tina Fey, Will Ferrell, and Kristen Wiig.
 Martin Short joined this list upon hosting on December 21, 2024.
 Mulaney is the second former writer to join the Five-Timers Club, as Fey was the head writer as well as a cast member.
 The Five-Timers Club was next mentioned when Danny DeVito was inducted in 1999 (although it was actually his sixth time hosting).
-The mark featured on the show when reached by hosts John Goodman (1994), Alec Baldwin (1994), Christopher Walken (2001), Drew Barrymore (2007), Justin Timberlake (2013), Ben Affleck (2013), Scarlett Johansson (2017), Melissa McCarthy (2017), Dwayne Johnson (2017), Jonah Hill (2018), Paul Rudd (2021), John Mulaney (2022), Woody Harrelson (2023), Emma Stone (2023), Kristen Wiig (2024), and Martin Short (2024).
+The mark featured on the show when reached by hosts John Goodman (1994), Alec Baldwin (1994), Christopher Walken (2001), Drew Barrymore (2007), Justin Timberlake (2013), Ben Affleck (2013), Scarlett Johansson (2017), Melissa McCarthy (2017), Dwayne Johnson (2017), Jonah Hill (2018), Paul Rudd (2021), John Mulaney (2022), Woody Harrelson (2023), Emma Stone (2023), Kristen Wiig (2024), Martin Short (2024), and Jack Black (2026).